 Our focus is on providing readers with useful, practical, helpful, actionable information that brings readers significant benefits.
 Be an expert as it helps if you know what you’re talking about.
-Educate, teach and solve problems in your article.
-If you’ve noticed that readers in a perticular field have problems with something, write a solution.
+Educate, teach, and solve problems in your article.
+If you’ve noticed that readers in a particular field have problems with something, write a solution for them.
 The articles that solve readers’ problems tend to do well here.

 Principle #2: Unique articles

 Freshness and Uniqueness: Write fresh and unique content.
 Not only the content needs to be fresh and unique but also the topic should be unique to the users.
 We think I’ve got it covered (and people agree) when it comes to offering content that has a different style and way of teaching, content that is fresh, or content that presents a new angle on something.
 So, what should you do?

 Be creative: It goes without saying, this is a writing tips blog.
 So you must be creative.
 Don’t know what this means?
 Think outside the box.
 Think different.